 Discharge of Trash

-The Act to Prevent Pollution from Ships “Marpol Annex V” places limitations on the discharge of garbage from boats.
-It is illegal to dump refuse, garbage, or plastics into federally controlled or state waters.
+The Act to Prevent Pollution from Ships places limitations on the discharge of garbage from vessels.
+It is illegal to dump refuse, garbage, or plastics into any state or federally controlled waters.
 Many forms of litter can kill birds, fish, and marine mammals.

 - You must store trash in a container while on board and place it in a proper receptacle after returning to shore.

-- If boating on federally controlled waters and your boat is 26 feet or longer, you must display a Garbage Disposal Placard in a prominent location.
-The Garbage Disposal Placard is a durable sign that is at least 4 x 9 inches and notifies passengers and crew about discharge restrictions.
+- If boating on federally controlled waters and your vessel is 26 feet or longer, you must display a Garbage Disposal Placard in a prominent location.
+The Garbage Disposal Placard is a durable sign that is at least 4 x 9 inches and notifies passengers and crew about dumping restrictions.

 - It is illegal to dump garbage or plastics into any state or federally controlled waters.
 Bring all trash back to the shore and dispose off properly.